 - The driver has a passenger in their vehicle and is en route to a destination

-There are Times when Uber and Lyft’s Insurance Does not Cover Their Drivers
+There Are Times When Uber and Lyft’s Insurance Does Not Cover Their Springfield, OH, Drivers

 Whenever Uber or Lyft drivers are signed out of either company’s app, those drivers are on their own personal auto insurance.
 They must have their own coverage in order to drive for the rideshare company they work for.
 However, should they get into an accident with you while signed out of a rideshare app, getting their auto insurer to pay your claim could be a battle.
 Auto insurers have rejected claims from these kinds of accidents, saying they are not covered because the drivers were working for commercial purposes, not personal ones.